LoganFairbairn/MatLayer/README.md

 -----

-MatLay is a free add-on for Blender that drastically speeds up the material workflow by replacing the material node workflow in Blender with a layer stack workflow, in addition to offering automation for common mesh map baking, and file handling.
+MatLayer is a free add-on for Blender that drastically speeds up the material workflow by replacing the material node workflow in Blender with a layer stack workflow, in addition to offering automation for common mesh map baking, and file handling.

 If you like this add-on please star it on github to let me know!